Have you been charged with an offence? A guide to appearing in the Magistrates Court

 It is then up to the court to hear the evidence and decide if you are guilty and what the penalty should be.

-Many cases can now be dealt with by the magistrates court.
+Many cases can now be dealt with by the Magistrates Court.
 The magistrate decides both guilt and penalty.
-In the higher courts (district court, Supreme Court) the jury decides if you are guilty and the judge decides the penalty.
+In the higher courts (District Court, Supreme Court) the jury decides if you are guilty and the judge decides the penalty.

 1. You are considered innocent until proved guilty beyond a reasonable doubt